srbcheema1/Magic-Calculator/README.md

 - Click on Advanced Settings and create a key value pair where key must be 4 digits long and value must be 8 digits long.

-- As you type the key and press '=' then begin doing calculationsafter 4 = signs pressed calculator will show the result "value you fixed in advance settings"
+- As you type the key and press '=' then begin doing calculations after 4 = signs pressed calculator will show the result "value you fixed in advance settings"

 To learn trick, watch this [video](https://www.youtube.com/watch?v=hNkF7I1K8oo)